-Generally speaking all Tax Court cases are appealable.
+Generally speaking, all Tax Court cases are appealable.
 However, there is a very big exception.
 If you elected to file your Tax Court petition as a "small tax case" then you will not be able to appeal the Tax Court's decision.
-That is one very big reason why you may not want your tax case to be heard as a "small tax case."
+That is one glaring reason why you may not want your tax case to be hears as a "small tax case."
 However, if you already have a decision from the Tax Court, it's probably too late to change your mind.

-Tax court cases are appealed to the Federal Circuit Court of Appeals for the state in which you reside at the time you filed your Tax Court petition.
+Tax Court cases are appealed to the Federal Circuit Court of Appeals for the state in which you reside at the time you filed your Tax Court petition.
 So for example, if you live in the states of California, Hawaii, Arizona, Alaska, Oregon, Washington, Idaho, or Nevada your case will be appealed to the 9th Circuit Court of Appeals.
-If you live in the State of New York, Connecticut or Vermont, your appeal will be heard by the Second Circuit Court of Appeals.
-This holds true even if you moved after you filed your Tax Court petition.
+If you live in the states of New York, Connecticut, or Vermont your appeal will be heard by the 2nd Circuit Court of Appeals.
+This holds true even if you've moved after you filed your Tax Court petition.
 Our tax litigation attorneys are admitted to practice before several different Circuit Courts of Appeal including the 9th Circuit, the 2nd Circuit, the 6th Circuit, and the 11th Circuit.
 This covers 18 states and approximately 149 million people.
-Even if our tax litigation attorneys aren't currently admitted in your Circuit, we can still file an appeal on your behalf.
+Even if our tax litigation attorneys aren't currently admitted in your Circuit we can still file an appeal on your behalf.

 What is the Cost to Appeal My Tax Court Decision?

 Unfortunately not.
-Internal Revenue Code Section 7485 requires that in addition to filing a Notice of Appeal a taxpayer who wishes to avoid payment of the amount determined to be due by the Tax Court must post a bond.
+Internal Revenue Code Section 7485 requires that in addition to filing a Notice of Appeal, a taxpayer who wishes to avoid payment of the amount determined to be due by the Tax Court must post a bond.
 The Tax Court will determine the amount of the bond that must be posted, but it can't exceed double the amount of the tax deficiency.
-In our experience, the cost of a surety bond is substantial and most taxpayers will want to pay the tax now and wait for a refund.
+In our experience, the cost of a surety bond is substantial and most taxpayers will want to pay the tax now while they wait for their refund.
 If you can't pay the tax in full, our tax controversy attorneys can negotiate an installment payment agreement for you.